-2024 EuroLeague Preview
+2025-26 EuroLeague Preview

-The EuroLeague was established back in 1957 and originally went under the FIBA European Champions Cup name for the first thirty years of the tournament, it has been known as the EuroLeague since 2000.
+The EuroLeague was established back in 1957 and originally went under the FIBA European Champions Cup name for the first thirty years of the tournament.
+It has been known as the EuroLeague since 2000.

 How often do Favourites win in the EuroLeague?

-There was a bit of a jump in winning favourites last season, the four seasons prior saw 66%, 65%, 65% & 66% of favourites winning so very consistent, however, during the 2023-24 season we saw a jump to 73% of winning favourites.
+The 2023-24 season was a bit of an anomaly; the other four seasons saw 66%, 65%, 66% & 63% of favourites winning, so very consistent; however, during the 2023-24 season, we saw 74% of winning favourites.

 Season | Home (W-L) | Road (W-L) | Overall (W-L) |